Responsible Vulnerability Disclosure Policy

 Get BOB values the security of our platform and appreciates the efforts of security researchers who help us identify and responsibly disclose vulnerabilities.

-This policy explains how to report security issues, how we handle vulnerability reports, and what researchers can expect from our program.
+This policy explains how to report security issues, how we handle vulnerability reports, and what researchers can expect when participating in our Responsible Vulnerability Disclosure Program.

 1. Our Program

-Get BOB operates a responsible vulnerability disclosure program, not a guaranteed paid bug bounty program.
+Get BOB operates a responsible vulnerability disclosure program.

 We welcome reports of legitimate security vulnerabilities that could affect the confidentiality, integrity, or availability of our systems or customer data.

-- Submission of a report does not create any obligation for Get BOB to provide payment, employment, consulting opportunities, public recognition, or any other compensation.
+Submitting a report does not create any obligation for Get BOB to provide payment, employment, consulting opportunities, public recognition, or any other form of compensation.

 Researchers who require guaranteed compensation or wish to provide paid security consulting services should obtain written authorization from Get BOB before conducting security testing.